 Ideally, you want an assessment conducted by a company that not only specializes in security but also in overall IT resource and service portfolio optimization.
 The most secure cloud environment might not serve your company very well if it makes day-to-day business cumbersome or if it’s so expensive you can’t invest in other much-needed IT resources.

-If your organization is using cloud services that aren’t PCI- or HIPAA-compliant, ask your CSP to provide detailed information on their security measures and how they plan to address potential issues in the future.
-How often are they updating their security measures?
-Do they test them?
-Can they meet stringent security requirements even if they choose not to undergo compliance certification?
-Can they verify the security measures they say they have in place are in place ─ and effective?
+Ask your CSP to provide detailed information on its current security measures and how it plans to address potential issues in the future.
+How often is it updating its security measures?
+Does it test them?
+Can it meet stringent security requirements even if it chooses not to undergo compliance certification?
+Can it verify the security measures it says it has in place are in place ─ and effective?

-Check your service level agreement.
-If it’s not specifying the level of security you want, you may want to consider other options and vendors before renewing any contracts.
+- Check your service level agreement.
+If it doesn’t specify the level of security you want, you may want to consider other options and vendors before renewing any contracts.

 Again, consulting with an outside company that understands IT security and IT optimization can help your organization identify and implement the best practices most well suited to its needs.